Institute for Gender and Development Studies

 Research

-• Completed the National School Survey of Bullying and Gender Based Violence (Quantitative Survey completed by 2,285 students across 37 secondary schools in Trinidad and 2 in Tobago – led by CSO Partner Silver Lining Foundation and Final Report by Dr Krystal Ghisyawan.
+• National School Survey of Bullying and Gender Based Violence (Quantitative Survey completed by 2,285 students across 37 secondary schools in Trinidad and 2 in Tobago – led by CSO Partner Silver Lining Foundation and Final Report by Dr Krystal Ghisyawan.

 Education - Training and Workshops